Park College is a Registered Training Organisation (RTO 30902) currently

 code of behaviour and strive for continual improvement in education.
 This is

-achieved through regular mentoring and support from all staff, including the
+achieved through regular mentoring and support from all staff.

 Prior to a student signing into a contract to commence